News

 Pro Tips provided by Johanna Shaflucas M.S.
 Ed., BCBA, Clinical Coordinator of Behavioral Support; Gretchen Abdulla, Supervising Clinician-Behavior Support; and the Behavior Support team.

 Warmer weather typically means vacation time for many families.
 Planning a vacation can be stressful, especially when parents have to consider the needs of a child with autism.
-Below are some tips to help make taking a trip with a child with autism smoother:
+Below are some tips to help make the experience smoother and more enjoyable for the entire family.

-There’s a lot of planning that goes into a vacation, but preparing a child with autism for a change in their daily routine can be a daunting task.
+Preparing a child with autism for a change in their daily routine can be a daunting task.
 In the weeks leading up to the vacation, start showing your child a visual schedule of when you’ll be traveling, how you’ll travel, and pictures of where you’re staying.
-Use social stories to prepare your child for the activities they’ll do on vacation and what their surroundings will look like.
+Use social stories to explain about the activities they’ll do on vacation and what their surroundings will look like.

 2. How to handle transportation.